-Restrictions to the declaration and payment of dividends are described at Note 13 "Capital Stock" to the 2010 Financial Statements.
+Restrictions to the declaration and payment of dividends are described at Note 13 "Capital Stock" on page 91 to 93 of the 2011 Annual Report.

 Policy

 The Bank aims to pay a dividend on its common shares that will fall within the range of 40% to 50% of net income per share, while ensuring that capital is maintained at an optimal level for supporting its operations.
 The Bank's common share dividend payout ratio could, however, fall outside the range: